Public Interest Disclosures

 - To make your PID in writing address your PID to the PID Coordinator (C/- of the Chief Executive Officer) and clearly mark the sealed envelope as Public Interest Disclosure - Private and Confidential.

-- You can also phone Council on (07) 4846 3527 and ask for the Senior Specialist Governance, who is Councils PID Coordinator.
+- You can also phone Council on 1300 ISAACS (1300 47 22 27) and ask for the Senior Governance Officer, who is Council’s PID Coordinator.

 - The PID Coordinator will assess your disclosure, and if it does not fit the criteria of a PID, it will be dealt with under the Council's complaints management process.